 The C-Section procedure is a surgical process that requires an incision to be made on the mother’s abdomen to lift the baby from the womb.

 At least that’s my hope 🙂

 The C-Section Procedure – Step by Step

-When your doctor feels you are ready, you will be wheeled to the operating room where the c-section procedure will begin.
+Finally, when all the prep is done and your doctor feels you are ready, you will be wheeled to the operating room where the c-section procedure will begin.

 Your birthing partner will be suited up in sterile medical clothing and will be allowed to stand next to you.
 If your partner wishes, he will be able to view the surgery by looking around the drape.

 Before the start of the procedure your abdomen will be cleaned with an antiseptic solution.

 The actual c-section procedure involves the doctor making a small horizontal incision, about 8-10 inches just above your pelvic line.
 (Most non emergency C-Sections involve using the horizontal or bikini cut incision).
-As the incision is made you may feel a little pulling and tugging sensation as the baby is pulled out, but you won’t experience any pain.
+There will be an outer incision made through the skin followed by a uterine incision.

 Once the C-Section procedure is completed you will be moved to the recovery room where you will be closely monitored before moving to your hospital room where your c-section recovery will begin.

-One last thing…
+Oh, and one last thing…

-For more personal tips, suggestions and essential information on the C-Section procedure as well as recovery help grab a copy of the Worry Free C-Section guide – now on Kindle!
+For more personal tips, suggestions and essential information on the C-Section procedure as well as recovery grab a copy of the Worry Free C-Section guide – now on Kindle!